yizhanyun/yx/README.md

 ## Why choose fastify

-Of course because I used it before and liked it.
+Of course because I used it before and liked it, but also some of its cool features.

+### rewriteUrl

 And its has one cool feature: rewriteUrl that allows duosite to rewrite a request like `my-site-in-ejs.localhost/index.html` to `localhost/my-site-in-ejs/index.html`.

+### plugin

+Fastify supports plugin with `prefix`, which makes it perfect to handle each subsite's request as a plugin for a prefix.

 ## Development log